 Not everyone who says they can do social media marketing have actually done it successfully!

-1. What Social Media platform(s) are best for your business? (and have them explain why).
+answers will inform your decision and help you pick the right person.1.
+What Social Media platform(s) are best for your business? (and have them explain why).

 Ask them to describe the “personality” of your company brand in 3 words.
 They should have done research on your company and your customers before assessing the potential across today’s social media channels.
 Facebook, Twitter, your company blog, Instagram, Pinterest, and YouTube are awesome channels and each has different marketing tactics.